By Norman Manzon

 2. Praying the Liturgy

-One matter that needs to be thought through by messianic synagogues, and churches in general, is that of liturgical worship, the repetition of standardized prayers, which was the dominant feature in synagogue worship in Jesus' day, and is today.
+One matter that needs to be thought through by messianic synagogues, and churches in general, is that of liturgical worship, that is, the repetition of standardized prayers and declarations, which was the dominant feature in synagogue worship in Jesus' day, and is today.
 It is the standard practice in major sections of the church, and it is common for messianic believers to hold Friday night Sabbath services and celebrate Passover and other such events that invariably contain standardized prayers.

 I would therefore say that, at the very least, if there is no strong rationale for instituting or retaining liturgical praying, then it ought to be avoided or eliminated and replaced by extemporaneous praying.
 Such rationale may conceivably include accommodating a significant number of new Orthodox or Conservative Jewish believers until they are weaned away from liturgical prayer, or when working with similar groups in Gentile populations such as Catholics or the Eastern Orthodox, where liturgy has the force of law.